-Metal Braces Provide Tried And True Orthodontic Improvements
+Metal Braces in Bethel Park Provide Tried And True Orthodontic Improvements

 Metal or silver-colored braces are the most common type of orthodontic appliance recommended to patients today, and it’s what you most likely picture in your mind when someone mentions ‘braces’ to boot.
 While many adults assume that this time-tested technique is only for younger patients who are still in their junior high years, the truth is that any age can benefit from the improvements metal braces can create.
 In fact, they can transform your self-confidence, your smile’s ability to function, and your overall quality of life.

 At Cartwright Orthodontics, Dr. Gary Cartwright and the rest of our staff look forward to guiding you through the orthodontic process in a comfortable, modern office environment.
 We have two locations in McMurray, PA and Bethel Park, PA – contact us today to schedule a first consultation for you or your child!

 When it comes to traditional orthodontics, Dr. Cartwright will bond silver brackets to the front of your teeth in specific spots.
 Each bracket has edges (also known as “wings”) where elastic bands are tied in order to hold the archwire in place over the teeth.
 This archwire is what actually facilitates the movement of your teeth, applying consistent pressure over time that shifts them into the desired alignment.
 As patients progress through their personal treatment plan, Dr. Cartwright will need them to attend regular visits every 4 to 8 weeks.

 Why Should You Choose Metal Braces?

 - Metal braces are highly durable, which makes them a good choice for accident-prone kids who may damage more fragile orthodontic solutions over time.